Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 If off-hours learning cannot be required, what can an organization do?
 The theoretically supported route is the natural development of intrinsic motivation through environment.

 - Peer effects.
-Mas & Moretti (2009, American Economic Review 99(1), 112–145, DOI 10.1257/aer.99.1.112) show in a natural experiment with supermarket cashiers that working alongside more productive peers raises an individual’s productivity—a 10% rise in coworker permanent productivity yields about a 1.5% rise in the focal worker’s productivity (an elasticity of about 0.15)20.
+Mas & Moretti (2009, American Economic Review 99(1), 112–145, DOI 10.1257/aer.99.1.112) show in a natural experiment with supermarket cashiers that working alongside more productive peers raises an individual’s productivity—a 10% rise in coworker permanent productivity yields about a 1.5–1.7% rise in the focal worker’s productivity (an elasticity of about 0.15–0.17 across specifications)21.

 - Internalization in SDT.
 Deci and Ryan describe motivation moving along a spectrum—external regulation → introjected → identified → integrated → intrinsic—with autonomy, competence, and relatedness as the catalysts that drive movement up the chain7.

 - Four-phase interest development.
-Hidi and Renninger (2006, Educational Psychologist 41(2), DOI 10.1207/s15326985ep4102_4) describe interest forming in four stages—triggered situational → maintained situational → emerging individual → well-developed individual22.
+Hidi and Renninger (2006, Educational Psychologist 41(2), DOI 10.1207/s15326985ep4102_4) describe interest forming in four stages—triggered situational → maintained situational → emerging individual → well-developed individual23.
 The “triggered situational” sparks an organization can provide become the long-run soil for individual interest.

 The shared message is that there is a real, theory-backed path from “people around me are learning” to “I find this fun” without anyone being coerced.
-Csikszentmihalyi’s flow theory23—the absorption that happens when challenge and skill are balanced—rises from exactly this kind of soil.
+Csikszentmihalyi’s flow theory24—the absorption that happens when challenge and skill are balanced—rises from exactly this kind of soil.
 An organization’s responsibility, on this view, is to provide the opportunities: internal study groups, pair programming, learning time during work hours, book budgets, conference travel, exploratory time slots.

 The reality: this works for fewer people than we want to admit